yu0bab/vxsacademy-course-s-/0 - intro.md

 # What will I need?
 For this course, all you will need is a computer, and [a programming environment](https://vxsacademy.org/computer-programming/new/pjs), which is just a place to write programs.

-Other than that, you will also need typing skills and a good understanding of math and logic, because programming uses a **lot** of it!
-But don't worry, we'll keep it as simple as possible, and explain everything along the way.
+Other than that, you will also need typing skills and a basic understanding of math.
+But don't worry, I'll keep the math as simple as possible, and have the explanations easy to understand.